mjohanning99/GmailNotifier-New/README.md

 If you have a back-lit screen, you might also have to connect two more pins to GND and 5V (these are named _A_ for 5V and _K_ for GND in my case).
 Furthermore, your LCDs pins might be named differently.
 In that case, please refer to your LCDs data sheet (just looking for the model number on your preferred search engine should yield results pretty quickly).
 The back-light also might have to be connected to a 220Ω resistor through 5V instead of going directly to 5V.

 #### Active buzzer
 Another component is the active buzzer.
 It will make a sound whenever you receive an emails to notify you.
 The one I am using is the `TMB12A05`.
-Connected the negative side of the buzzer to GND and the postive side (which is usually marked by having a longer lead) to your Arduino's Pin 2.
+Connected the negative side of the buzzer to GND and the positive side (which is usually marked by having a longer lead) to your Arduino's Pin 2.

 ## Setting up the software to work with your Gmail account
 Having done everything mentioned in the previous sections, it is now time to set up the program to work with your Gmail account.
 To do so, open the `src/gmail_login_information.rb` file with your preferred text editor and enter your Gmail username and your password into the appropriate variables.